DecruKeanu/The-Director/README.md

 #### Relax

-The start of the relax stage is the same as the 2 other stages.
-It will write the current stage to the HUD.
-Then it will calculate the average stress level from the buildUp and peak stage.
-It will begin a timer and decide how long the relax stage is based on the average stress level.
-Then when the timer reaches that value it will start a new cycle and spawn new pickups (see title below).
-This function is also calls DirectorLoop more than the other stages because its important that the timer is frequently updated.
+The start of the *Relax* stage is the same as the 2 previous stages.
+After the startup of the stage, the average stress level from the *Build-up* and *Peak* stage are calculated.
+A timer will start and decide how long the relax stage will be based on the average stress level.
+Then, when the timer reaches the calculated value, a new cycle will be started and new pickups will be spawned.
+This function calls the *DirectorLoop* more than the other stages, because it is important that the timer is frequently updated.

 ```c#
     void Relax()